dennislwm/coda-cli/README.md

 [![dennislwm](https://circleci.com/gh/dennislwm/coda-cli.svg?style=shield)](https://app.circleci.com/pipelines/github/dennislwm/coda-cli)
 ![GitHub last commit](https://img.shields.io/github/last-commit/dennislwm/coda-cli?color=red&style=plastic)

 This application is a Python CLI that interacts with Coda.io, which is a SaaS.
-This project consist of (1) python CLI; (2) CI pipeline that automates your static analysis and image deployment; and (3) CD pipeline to deploy a custom Docker image that interacts with Coda.io.
+This project consist of (1) python CLI; (2) CI pipeline that automates your static analysis and image deployment; and (3) CD pipeline to deploy a custom Docker image that interacts with Coda.io (Blocked).

 <!-- TOC -->